Home/ Ticking time bombs: The diseases carried by ticks

 Odds are good that you will encounter a tick in the near future.
 And your dog has even better odds.

 Unfortunately, people sometimes find that their dog had an attached when symptoms of a tick-borne disease appear.
 By then, treatment is potentially expensive, if even treatable.
-So it makes sense to consistently use a flea and tick product like ®FRONTLINE.
+So it makes sense to consistently use a flea and tick product recommended by your veterinarian

 How serious can the problem be?
 Here are a few of the diseases ticks may transmit.